tmpfs/rlx/lib/rlx.md

 If the destination already exists an error is reported unless the `${opt_force_long}` option has been specified.

 When copying application templates, the `design` directory is included in the destination, this is intentional and allows for applications that have multiple design documents.

+You can change the name of the destination template with an additional `<name>` argument.

 #### List